mattdmayberry/Accountable-Politics---Social-Network/README.md

 	`python test_app.py`

-For more detail on each test that is running add "-v" for verbose output:
+For more detail on each test that is running add `-v` for verbose output:

 	`python test_app.py -v`